 Creator (the Creator) is visionary, nonconformist and authentic.
 He wants to create something meaningful and unique.
 These are brands that love to implement new ideas.
 They derive deep satisfaction from both the process and the result of creating something that did not exist before.
 Creator customers avoid advertising, but are able to appreciate experimental or novel advertising.
 Successful brand-makers are gaining devoted and very loyal fans such as Apple.
 They promise their clients authenticity, guided mainly by the desire to create unique and lasting works and inventions.
 What is average is what they fear the most.

 Guardian (the Caregiver) is driven by the need to protect and care for others.
-These are brands that provide protection, security, but also support for their customers.
-The worst that could happen to them is perceiving their products as harmful or with which they may be exploited in any way.
-Typically, Guardian brand archetypes offer products that support families or serve public sectors, such as healthcare and education.
+They are brands that provide protection, security but also support for their customers.
+The worst thing that could happen to them would be for their products to be perceived as harmful or to be associated with any kind of exploitation.
+Usually brand archetypes Carer offer products that support families or serve public sectors, for example health and education.
 They aim to get people to take care of themselves.
-Almost all brands of baby care products are based on this archetype, which also functions under a different name - Mother.
+Almost all brands of baby care products are based on this archetype, which, not coincidentally, also functions under another name - Mother.

 Lord (the Ruler) - Since the main attributes of the Ruler are leadership and responsibility, brands based on this archetype gain the trust and loyalty of consumers.
 Brands in the Ruler archetype are known to speak authoritatively.
 They also often spread the belief that they are leaders in their field.
 As responsible leaders, they have the goal of helping others succeed.
 By tidying up where there is chaos, they use power to achieve positive results.
 However, they must be careful not to dominate others or become too hierarchical.